 In addition, we aim to develop these Personal Development characteristics in our students:

 Development of citizenship and knowledge of fundamental British values.

 Developing responsible, respectful and active citizens who are able to become actively involved in public life as adults.
-There is a Head Boy and Head Girl with an active leadership team in the Sixth form and Year 11.
+There is a Student led Leadership Team with active involvement in the Sixth form and Year 11.